messDiv/MESS/docs/index.rst

 What kind of data it requires
 -----------------------------
-MESS requires sequence data from population-level sampling (5-10 individuals per species) from a local community or multiple local communities.
+MESS requires sequence data from population-level sampling (5-10 individuals per species) from one or multiple ecological communities of organims.
 This can be at a variety of scales ranging from a microbial community within a host individual, a locally sampled plot targeting everything from a taxonomic group, to a regional assemblage that emerged via disersal and/or local speciation.
 Currently only single locus data is supported, so community metabarcoding